DerfDa180155/CarGame/doc/DevLog.md

 The status is now stored in the Object and used.
 You can now change the status using a key.
 So far there are only 2 statuses.

+## 14.01.2024

+Added new keys to test the map generator.

+## 15.01.2024

+Cleaned my code and removed code that is no longer needed.
+Added map cleaner.
+This cleans up the generated maps so that only the longest street is displayed.